 Benefits while on leave

-If you take unpaid leave from work, you might be entitled to Carer's allowance or other Benefits for carers.
-But don’t forget, if you go back to work you must notify your local authority of your change in circumstances so you don’t get paid too much benefits and end up having to pay it back.
+If you take unpaid leave from work, you might be entitled to claim Carer's allowance or other Benefits for carers.
+If you go back to work after your break be sure to notify the different benefits departments of your change of circumstances.
+This must be done before you return to work to prevent any overpayment of benefits.

-After a sabbatical, you might decide to give up work and become a full-time carer, or you could choose to go back to work and make alternative arrangements for your relative’s care.
+After a sabbatical, you might decide to give up work and become a full-time carer, or you could choose to go back to work and make alternative arrangements for your partner, relative or friend’s care.

 Our Care services directory can help you find care homes or domiciliary care (help at home).
 If you think working part-time could be the right option for you and the person you care for, have a look into requesting Flexible working.